surajchavda/astroreha-deno/README.md

 This package can be used in Supabase Edge Functions by providing a WebAssembly build of the Swiss Ephemeris.
-After installing the package, copy your compiled `swisseph.js`, `swisseph.wasm` and the `ephe` data directory into the `node_modules/astroreha/swisseph/` folder.
+After installing the package, copy your compiled `swisseph.wasm` **and its generated `swisseph.js` loader** together with the `ephe` data directory into the `node_modules/astroreha/swisseph/` folder.
 The library will automatically load the files from there when required and no native `swisseph` dependency needs to be installed.

 ```shell
 npm i -S astroreha